The hard yards begin in Myanmar's quest for foreign investment

 Last month, reformist President Thein Sein said Myanmar attracted only $1.4 billion in foreign investment in fiscal 2012-13 - a decent figure for a country that only recently emerged from 49 years of military misrule and isolation, but far from the amounts needed to jump-start its broken economy.

-"When was the last time a market of 60 million people fell out of the sky?" said Martin Sorrell, head of advertising and marketing giant WPP Plc (WPP.L), which has invested in media agencies in Myanmar.
+"When was the last time a market of 60 million people fell out of the sky?" said Martin Sorrell, head of advertising and marketing giant WPP Plc, which has invested in media agencies in Myanmar.
 "This is one of the last frontiers."

-Sorrell said major WPP clients such as Nestle SA NESN.VX, the world's biggest food maker, would soon invest as well.
+Sorrell said major WPP clients such as Nestle SA, the world's biggest food maker, would soon invest as well.

 But there is a long way to go, with global consulting firm McKinsey estimating Myanmar needs $170 billion in foreign capital in the first stage of its economic transition.